JJNod88/PP1_html_css/README.md

 * Benefits Section -
     * A Catchy phrase reinforcing a reason as to why the user is visiting.
     * Benefits displayed with appropriate Icons in Red, in a List style.
+Gives the user the benefits to playing footy and using the website.
     * The structure of this section changes when at a reduced screen size to ensure the UX of it.

 ![image-of-landing-page-benefit-section](/assets/images/readme-images/LP-benefits.png)

 * Map and Key Indicator Section -
-    * There is a basic Map with Manchester circled, reminding the user of the sites taregted locations
+    * There is a basic Map with Manchester circled, reminding the user of the sites targeted locations.
     * Adjacent to the Map are some Key Indicators of how many live games, members and Goals there is.
 This was to give the User a personal feel to the site, one where if they are a member they can contribute too.
     * I have included multiple images of the map for improved ux as the screen size reduces